-As of September 30, 2013, we had commitments under loan and financing agreements to fund up to \$33.1 million to six portfolio companies.
-These commitments are primarily composed of senior secured term loans and a revolver.
-As of September 30, 2012, we had commitments under loan and financing agreements to fund up to \$17.3 million to six portfolio companies.
-These commitments are primarily composed of senior secured term loans and preferred equity.
+As of September 30, 2015 and September 30, 2014, we had commitments under loan and financing agreements to fund up to \$28.1 million to 12 portfolio companies and \$70.2 million to 13 portfolio companies, respectively.
+These commitments are primarily composed of senior secured term loans and a revolver and an analysis of their value is included in the Consolidated Schedule of Investments.
 The commitments are generally subject to the borrowers meeting certain criteria such as compliance with covenants and certain operational metrics.
 The terms of the borrowings and financings subject to commitment are comparable to the terms of other loan and equity securities in our portfolio.
-A summary of the composition of the unfunded commitments for the years ended September 30, 2013 and 2012 is show in the table below (dollars in thousands):
+A summary of the composition of the unfunded commitments as of September 30, 2015 and September 30, 2014 is shown in the table below (dollars in thousands):